“Without IT process management, there is no way to assure [cost-effective IT services]” – Casper van der Kolk

 Virtual Private Server Setup

 Sometimes you won’t require the use of a full-blown server with high levels of access or even storage.
-Virtual Private servers are fantastic for creating secure cloud storage (perhaps for data backups), hosting a server (from gaming to business) or running a website; the platform is incredibly versatile.
+Virtual Private servers are fantastic for creating secure cloud storage (perhaps for data backups), hosting general-purpose servers or just interfacing simple web requests; the platform is incredibly versatile.

 The one thing holding many people back is the sheer number of ways in which to go about setting up a VPS.
 Do you try to host the server yourself?
 If not, who is the best choice to host it?
 Won’t it cost the Earth just to keep it running?
 How can you guarantee that you’re getting a good deal?